mauricebarrett/primerpincer/README.md

           Reverse primer sequence (5' to 3' orientation)

   -a, --algorithm <ALGORITHM>
-          Algorithm to use for primer matching: simd (default) or myers
+          Algorithm to use for primer matching

           Possible values:
-          - simd:  Use SIMD-accelerated edit distance calculation
-          - myers: Use Myers algorithm with IUPAC support
+          - myers: Use Myers bit-parallel algorithm for approximate matching
+          - sassy: Use Sassy SIMD-accelerated search (fastest, requires AVX2/NEON)
+          - bndm:  Use BNDM for exact matching (fastest for short exact matches)

-          [default: myers]
+          [default: sassy]

-  -e, --edit-distance <INT>
+  -e, --error-rate <FLOAT>
-          Maximum allowed edit distance in primer matching
+          Maximum error rate in primer matching (e.g., 0.15 for 15% errors)

-          [default: 3]
+          [default: 0.15]

   -l, --search-length <INT>
           Length to search for primer at start and end of sequence